Spraoi Forest School

 I have always been a nature enthusiast

-I have worked with children and young adults for the last two years as part of Scouting Ireland, Foroige and the GAA
+I have worked with children and young adults for the last three years as part of Scouting Ireland, Foroige and the GAA

 I am garda vetted by each entity that I work for

-I have already run and volunteered at Forest School programs in the D6W community
+I have run and work for Forest School programs in Dublin

 I run a social inclusion group called Terenure Community Support & Integration, which helps all ages and nationalities integrate into the community through various activities.